Cyclonecode/mysql-notification/README.md

 A simple example of using a user defined function (UDF) in mysql to make real-time notifications on a table change.
 This project consists of a mysql plugin that setups a server socket that receives messages from a trigger connected to INSERT, UPDATE, DELETE operations on a specific table in the database.
 The server will then send a message to a nodejs server that in turn will bounce this notification to any connected http client over a websocket.

+## Docker

+The project has two Dockerfiles that can be used to build and start two services.
+One running the node application, which includes the http server, websocket server and also the socket server acting as a bridge for data sent from the second container.
+The second container runs the mysql server and uses a small bootstrap script to compile the mysql plugin and then install the database and setup the needed triggers.

+### docker-compose

+    docker-compose build

+Build the containers.

+    docker-compose up -d

+Runs both services.

+    docker-compose down

+Terminate both containers.

 ## Compiling

 ### Manually